andrrew-c/planning-applications/README.md

 <code>python master-planning-wrapper.py -b Lewisham -p SE231</code>

-## .data
+## data

 All outputs will be written to a folder in the main directory called .data

-The .data folder should hold a text file called params.txt
+The data folder should hold a text file called params.txt

-### .data/params.txt
+### data/params.txt

 params.txt is in a json format to read into a python dictionary by the module **master-planning-wrapper**.